vilmosz/co3326/README.md

 # CO3326 Computer security assignment

-This description contains the requirements for the __code submission__, which has to be read in conjunction with the actual assignment you are already familiar with.
-It is important that you follow these instructions carefully, as your code submission will be processed automatically and will not be seen by the marker unless it passes all test cases that are detailed below.
+This description contains the requirements for the _code submission_, to be read in conjunction with the actual assignment with which you are already familiar.
+You must follow these instructions carefully, as your code submission will be processed automatically and will receive a mark of 0 if it does not pass all the test cases detailed below.

+Make sure you study and understand the examples of inputs and outputs which follow the general and technical guidelines.
+These extend on the descriptions given in the original coursework assignment document.

 ## General guidelines